grdavies/nkp-deployment/README.md

 - Internet connectivity
 - Access to the Nutanix Support portal
 - Existing Nutanix NCI / NCM deployment

+## Overview

+While there are other possible deployment methods, I have found that this methodology is the most successful and repeatable way to deploy the NKP solution to a Nutanix cluster.

+As always its worth reviewing the official documentation on the Nutanix support portal [here](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Platform-v2_12:Nutanix-Kubernetes-Platform-v2_12) paying specific attention to the installation guide for deployment to a [Nutanix infrastructure](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Platform-v2_12:top-nutanix-basic-install-options-c.html).

+Also, this guide does not cover deployment where internet connectivity is not available aka an "air-gapped installation" which it is a valid configuration and deployment topology.
+I might add that to this guide in the future, but if you wish to perform an air-gapped deployment steps are detailed in the [documentation](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Platform-v2_12:top-nutanix-ag-install-c.html).

 ## Step 1: Create Linux Jump Host